DAISEE/DApp/README.md

 # DzApp

-prototype for a decentralized application on a private blockchain (Ethereum)
+Prototype for a decentralized application on a private blockchain (Ethereum).